-Let’s check out patched phrases in more detail – this tutorial is adapted from the MPC Bible and is suitable for the MPC X, MPC Live, MPC Touch and Akai Force.
+Let’s check out patched phrases in more detail – this tutorial is adapted from the MPC Bible and is suitable for the MPC X, MPC Live, MPC One MPC Touch and Akai Force.

 MPC Patched Phrase – Initial Set Up

-First, download the tutorial files, unzip and transfer to your MPC disk (see my tutorial here on how to do this).
+First, download the tutorial files, unzip and transfer to your MPC disk (see my tutorial here on how to transfer files to your MPC disk).
 Go to the BROWSER > Places, navigate to the ‘Patched Phrase Tutorial Files‘ folder and load up the project file ‘Patched Phrase Tutorial.xpj‘.

 Go to MAIN and select sequence 1 (Original Tempo) and press PLAY START.
 This is a two bar, 90 BPM sequence that plays back a 90 BPM looped drum break called ‘TBreak Original 90bpm‘ (I’ve assigned this loop to pad A01 in the program ‘Patched Phrase Breaks‘).